federicomariamassari/isdcnd/projects/p4/p4-implement-route-planner.md

 ---

 _How does A-Star search algorithm differ from Uniform cost search?
-What about Best First search?_
+What about Best-First search?_

 Answer: